Okimoto-Okipad/OkiStaking/README.md

 Do Raise any issues found via the issues section

 TestCases done on new contract:

+TransferStakeToNewContract
+- Only owner is able to call
+- Data cycleCount, cycleAmount, Stakers balance passed over

+TransferUnstakeToNewContract
+- Only Owner is able to call
+- Data removeStaker, removeBlock
+RewardAll
+- Correct Amount given to all, in totalStaked increased and ownerAvailable decreased correctly

+addStakeForOther
+- Overwrite if transition is called by same sender 2 times latest address is capture with amount
+- Transferred to contract wrong amount will reject the transaction
+- Transferred to contract the right amount pending is gone, correct amount is given to the address pending.
+- If whitelisting is in effect, the pending address also has to be whitelisted
+- if address already has staked, it will add on to their stake

+withdrawal functions
+- withdrawStake working
+- RemoveStake working
+- instantWithdrawal

+When removed totalStaked and totalUnstaked is adjusted accordingly totalStakers number is also accurate

 Added pending to other addresses tried to send wrong amount (Failed)
-If correct amount sent, the stake is added in for the pending address if address already has staked, it will add on to their stake If whitelisting is in effect, the pending address also has to be whitelisted
+If correct amount sent, the stake is added in for the pending address

 Remove pending if change of mind